bpburns/bpburns.github.io/content/pages/about.rst

 *************

 I was born in Oregon City, OR and grew up in Vancouver, WA (no, not Vancouver, B.C.).
-After graduating from college, I moved to San Diego, CA. I met my future wife in college, and we got married on the campus of our alma mater.
-We later moved from San Diego to Phoenix, AZ and currently live in the Phoenix area.
+After graduating from college and working for a year in the Portland, OR area, I moved to San Diego, CA.

-My wife and I have two children.
+I met my future wife in college, and we were married on the campus of our alma mater.
+We lived together in San Diego for two years before moving to Phoenix, AZ.
+We currently live in the Phoenix area with our two children.

 Education
 *********